Prathamdas3/raggy/api/order.md

 [X] rag builder

-[ ] some how setup an api for setting up the huggingface interface and groq for user trial
+[ ] some how setup an api for setting up the huggingface interface and groq for user trial [ ] slowly move to async code with async database, async function

 [ ] set up a config file while will hold all the details about the env files [ ] delete minio files when the chat is deleted